pkmn/ai/src/static/projects.md

   only terminal states were rewarded
 - trained against $`RandomPlayer(\widetilde{100\%})`, $`RandomPlayer(0%)` and a depth 1 [minimax
   agent](https://github.com/kvchen/showdown-rl/blob/8cb4fd90/agents/minimax.py) with alpha-beta
-  pruning with an evaluation function which compares the difference in the sum of HP percentages for the full team of each side
+  pruning with an evaluation function that compares the difference in the sum of HP percentages for the full team of each side
 - agent learned a policy which preferentially chose the move in the 4th moveslot
   - resulted in a winning record compared to the random agents but almost always lost vs. minimax.